JThh/Handy-Tools-for-Social-Science-Research/socipy/file-conversion/README.md

 ## Credit

-Credit specifically given to Prof. Yuhao Ba.
+Credit given to Prof. Yuhao Ba for his guidance.